compsecmonkey/Reading-List/README.md

 # Currently On Deck

 * The Scout Mindset: Why Some People See Things Clearly and Others Don't ➖ Julia Galef
+* My Inventions: The Autobiography of Nikola Tesla ➖ Nikola Tesla

 # Table of Contents